 The scientific literature, both non-surgical and surgical provides clear evidence that correcting the curve has a positive outcome for neck, upper back and shoulder pain, and may improve health related quality of life.

 How To Correct Military Neck

 Taking an active role in restoring the neck curve is one of the best methods.
 There is nothing quick about this; it takes time and persistence.
-Methods including specific cervical spine exercises and active neck traction can produce results.
-Using devices under your neck that promote the normal cervical curve can also aid in the battle against military neck.
-Proper ergonomics, especially when using a computer is essential, along with pillows designed to restore correct posture, posture bracing and training.
+Methods including specific cervical spine exercises and specific traction methods can produce very good results.
+Using devices under your neck that promote the normal cervical curve can also aid in restoration.
+Improving ergonomics, especially when using a computer is absolutely essential, along with pillows designed to restore correct posture, posture bracing, postural education and training.

-For evaluation and management of problems from a military neck, you should consult a chiropractor or physical therapist.
+For evaluation and management of problems, you should consult a chiropractor or physical therapist.
 Hands on management is always advised, and a health care professional specializing in spinal mechanics can guide you through the process.